-A District employee who makes a report of child abuse or neglect is encouraged to notify the building administrator of the report.
+A District employee who makes a report of child abuse, neglect, or sex trafficking is encouraged to notify the building administrator of the report.
 An employee does not discharge the obligation to personally report by notifying the Superintendent or principal.

-Any District employee who fails to report a suspected case of abuse or neglect to the Department of Public Health and Human Services, or who prevents another person from doing so, may be civilly liable for damages proximately caused by such failure or prevention and is guilty of a misdemeanor.
+Any District employee who fails to report a suspected case of abuse, neglect, or sex trafficking to law enforcement or the Department of Public Health and Human Services, or who prevents another person from doing so, may be civilly liable for damages proximately caused by such failure or prevention and is guilty of a misdemeanor.
 The employee will also be subject to disciplinary action up to and including termination.

 When a District employee makes a report, the DPHHS may share information with that individual or others as permitted by law.
-Individuals in the District who receive information related to a report of child abuse or neglect shall maintain the confidentiality of the information.
+Individuals in the District who receive information related to a report of child abuse, neglect, or sex trafficking shall maintain the confidentiality of the information.